Don Quixote tapestry series: Jean-Baptiste Belin de Fontenay the Elder (1653–1715)

 Jean-Baptiste Belin de Fontenay was a prominent French flower painter and a longtime designer at the Gobelins Manufactory.
 He frequently worked in collaboration with other artists to complete exquisite flower borders.
-Similar to Claude Audran III, Belin painted decorative flowers and ornament at several royal chateaux, including Fontainebleau and Versailles.
+Similar to Claude Audran III, Belin painted decorative flowers and ornament at several royal châteaux, including Fontainebleau and Versailles.

 Design motifs

 The central Coypel picture is framed in an ornate gilt frame surrounded by extravagant swags of flowers, fruits, and ribbons that hang on a wall of crimson damask.
 The garlands also house a plethora of fantastic animals; birds of all sizes, monkeys.
 Each corner bears a cartouche, and some versions bear the monogram of the king in swirling 'L's.
 The central frame sits above a pile of armor, standards, and banners with an inscription indicating the title of the scene depicted.

 Early versions of the series have a medallion at the center top of each tapestry with an inscribed bust of a paladin, presumably referencing different heroes of Don Quixote from his romance novels (Amadis, Roland, Palmerin d'Olive).

 In some later editions, the paladin busts are moved to either side of the frame, their former place above the frame filled with two children presumably painted by Coypel.

 Stacks of books in the pile are included in later weavings as well, presumably referencing the knightly romances that drove Don Quixote mad, as well as sheep to reference the flock that Don Quixote mistook for an army.

 In later weavings, more elaborate fowl appear, intertwined with even more garlands of flowers.
 A peacock framed in feathers appears on top, along with monkeys on the sides.
 As the specifications of the commissions changed, so did the quantity of ornamentation and decoration in order to reflect the desired taste of the commissioner.